-How to Recognize and Embrace Your Vata Superpowers
+How to Embrace Your Vata Superpowers

 Vata has superpowers?
 Yes!
 When balanced and healthy, vata, like each dosha in Ayurveda, comes with its own set of unique gifts.
 Being predominantly composed of the elements of space and air, vata is responsible for all movement in the mind and body, both voluntary and involuntary.
 It represents the space in which existence is possible, and the flow of energy within it.